 Go Whale/Dolphin Watching – we went on a whale watching cruise with Oceanside Adventures located at the Harbor Village.
 They are available year-round but do book your tickets in advance.
 Though no whales nor dolphins can be found that day (all we saw were sea lions), we actually enjoyed ourselves.
 The catamaran we were riding on took us 5 miles away from the shore and it was really beautiful to be out in the sea – hearing & watching the waves and seeing the coastline.
 Tickets were given back to all the passengers since no whales were spotted that day so hopefully we can spot them next time.

 Our cruise lasted for 2 hours.
 It didn’t feel long coz’ it was enjoyable.
 The kids enjoyed it a lot as well.
 The catamaran is divided into 2 areas, the front is more open while the back part has a roof cover.
 Make sure to bring a jacket as it could get cold during the cruise.

-Check out other photos from our trip to Oceanside on our Instagram page.
+Check out other photos from our trip on our Instagram page.

 Visit our Travel tab for more travel ideas.